The Nesting (1981)

 But one thing is for sure her dark dreaming for her story ideas becomes a realistic nightmare.

-This film was sometimes too dark to see and very low budgeted too.
+Bottom line is that this film was sometimes too dark to see and very low budgeted too.
 Sometimes it seemed effective but other times trying too hard to be scary and hauntinglike.
 I found this to be a ripoff cross between The Amityville Horror and The Sentinel.

 There are some effective flashback moments like a murderous shooting in the house as well as the odd struggling moments with the crazyness happening to the lead actress.